+Bi{0.88}Sb{0.12} were grown by the method of Chokhralsky in the experimental equipment [10] using solid replenishment.
 Two types of rectangular samples were cut from the single crystal ingot by electrospark method; large edges of the first group of samples were parallel to binary axe, but the second group ones were aligned parallel to trigonal axe.
-For diminution of influence of parasite thermomagnetic effects on the precision of measurement of isothermal galvanomagnetic coefficients, the measurements were carried out in special module filled with helium.
-Due to the precautions the temperature gradient between contact points was reduced up to $0.03 \div 0.05$ K. For reducing of thermal leakage over measuring wires and thermocouples were used thin ones (having diameter less than 0.1mm).
+For diminution of influence of parasite thermomagnetic effects on the precision of measurement of galvanomagnetic coefficients, the measurements were carried out in special module filled with helium.
+Due to the precautions the temperature gradient between contact points was reduced up to 0.03 ÷ 0.05 K. For reducing of thermal leakage over measuring wires and thermocouples were used thin ones (having diameter less than 0.1 mm).
 All measuring wires and thermocouples were thermostateted.
 Calculation of the wires' length was carried out according to the work [11].
-As known during the measurement of specific resistance of a thermoelectrical specimen an additional error makes its appearance due to the Peltier effect.
+As known during the measurement of specific resistance of a thermoelectrical specimen an additional error make its appearance due to the Peltier effect.
 But using a fast-acting, precious digital voltmeter allows to make this error negligible.
 The measurement of other galvanomagnetic coefficients were conducted by the high-precious D.C.
 Potentiometer.
-In every case the fulfillment of the low-field condition ($\mu B \ll 1$) were tested, because this varies in the rather broad range depending on temperature and orientation of magnetic field with respect to main crystallographic axes (usually its magnitude not exceeds 0.02÷0.04 Tesla at nitrogen temperatures).
+In every case the fulfillment of the low-field condition ($\mu B \ll 1$) were tested, because this varies in the rather broad range depending on temperature and orientation of magnetic field with respect to main crystallographic axes (usually its magnitude not exceeds 0.02 ÷ 0.04 Tesla at nitrogen temperatures).

-The following components of the tensor of electric resistance in low magnetic field for the alloy of $Bi{0.94}Sb{0.06}$ - two components of specific resistance (ρ{11} and ρ{33}), two components of Hall effect (R{231} and R{123}) and, five components of magnetoresistance

-$(\rho{11,11}, \rho{11,22}, \rho{11,33}, \rho{33,11}, \rho{33,33})$ - were measured.
+The following components of the tensor of electric resistance in low magnetic field for the alloy of $Bi{0.88}Sb{0.12}$ - two components of specific resistance (ρ{11} and ρ{33}), two components of Hall effect (R{231} and R{123}) and, five components of magnetoresistance ($\rho{11,11}$, $\rho{11,22}$, $\rho{11,33}$, $\rho{33,11}$, $\rho{33,33}$) - were measured.
 These coefficients are defined conveniently with respect to the usual orthogonal coordinate system used for the trigonal semimetals Bi, Sb, having 1 along the binary (x) axis, 2 along the bisectrix (y) axis and 3 along the trigonal (z) axis (fig. 2).

 Fig. 2.
-The Brillouin zone of Bi and Bi-rich alloys showing three L-point electron pockets and one T-point hole pocket.
+The Brillouin zone of Bi and Bi-rich alloys showing three L-point electron (hole) pockets and one T-point hole pocket.
+Axes 1, 2, and 3 are parallel to the binary, bisectrix, and trigonal axes, respectively. r and (Pt are the tilt angles of the electron and hole ellipsoids.